Diabetic Foot Care in Camp Springs/Clinton, Kensington, Olney, Laurel, Maple Lawn and Silver Spring, MD

 - Don't wear the same pair of shoes every day.
 Examine the inside of each shoe looking for foreign objects, protruding nails, or any rough spots inside before putting them on.
 Be sure not to lace shoes too tight or loose.

 - Be sure to wear clean, dry socks every day and always wear socks with shoes.
 Avoid torn or wrinkled socks.
 Look for thin, cotton socks in the summer as they are more absorbent.
 Look for socks with square-toes as they will not squeeze toes.
 Avoid stockings with elastic tops or garters.

 - Never wear sandals or thongs (flip-flops) and never go barefoot, indoors or out.

 - In the winter, wear warm socks and protective outer footwear.
 Avoid getting your feet wet in the snow and rain and avoid letting your toes get cold.

 - Don't file down, remove, or shave off corns or calluses yourself.

 Contact our office immediately if you experience any injury to your foot.
 Even a minor injury is an emergency for a patient with diabetes.

-For more information on Diabetic Foot Care in the Kensington, Silver Spring, Olney, Clinton, and Camp Springs, MD area call Family Foot and Ankle Associates of Maryland today!
+For more information on Diabetic Foot Care in the Olney, Camp Springs/Clinton, Kensington, Laurel, Maple Lawn and Silver Spring, MD area call Family Foot and Ankle Associates of Maryland today (301) 924-5044!